datastax/cassandra/src/java/org/apache/cassandra/db/tries/OnDiskTrie.md

 - when the content cannot fit in 64 bytes

 The generic content node has three flags specifying:
-- _d_escent-side content: if the flag is set, the node code is preceded by content which is to be presented on the descent path, with its length encoded as a variable-length unsigned integer.
+- ***d***escent-side content: if the flag is set, the node code is preceded by content which is to be presented on the descent path, with its length encoded as a variable-length unsigned integer.
-- _a_scent-side content: if the flag is set, the descent-side content (or the node code, if this is no present) is preceded by content which is to be presented on the ascent path with length.
+- ***a***scent-side content: if the flag is set, the descent-side content (or the node code, if this is not present) is preceded by content which is to be presented on the ascent path, with its length.
-- _p_refix: if the flag is not set, the node has no children.
+- ***p***refix: if the flag is not set, the node has no children.
 If it is set, the node immediately preceding this node specifies its children.

 The exact meaning of descent and ascent path is determined by the specific trie type: